picosh/official-blog/rfc/rfc-007-prose-with-style.md

 look and feel of a person's blog.
 We don't want to make dramatic changes to our theme over time without being careful.

-As a result, we are giving users an escape hatch to define the look and feel of their blog's styles.
+We need to have a paradigm shift with our services and `prose` is a great vehicle to discuss stability through our radical experimentation.

-[`with_styles`](https://pico.sh/prose#with-styles) allows users to disable our default CSS styles entirely.
+For `prose`, we are giving users a way to define the look of their blog without the default CSS. [`with_styles`](https://pico.sh/prose#with-styles) allows users to disable our default CSS styles entirely.
 That along with the user-defined `_styles.css`, it should make it easier to customize your blog.

 Just send us a `_readme.md` file with the following setting: